IBM-Blockchain-Archive/marbles/docs/tutorial_start_here.md

 # Marbles - Demo

+*Note these docs are under active development*
+The instructions are not yet compelte nor 100% accurate!
+3/18/2017

 ## About Marbles
 - The underlying network for this application is the [Hyperledger Fabric](https://github.com/hyperledger/fabric/tree/master/docs), a Linux Foundation project.
 You may want to review these instructions to understand a bit about the Hyperledger Fabric.
 - **This demo is to aid a developer learn the basics of chaincode and app development with a Hyperledger network.**